-(a) The height, number of stories and size of buildings and other structures;

-(b) Lot sizes, the percentage of a lot that may be occupied, and the size of yards, courts and other open spaces;

-(c) The density of population in the municipality; and

-(d) The location and use of buildings, structures and land used for business, industrial, residential, or other purposes."
+- (a) The height, number of stories and size of buildings and other structures; - (b) Lot sizes, the percentage of a lot that may be occupied, and the size of yards, courts and other open spaces; - (c) The density of population in the municipality; and - (d) The location and use of buildings, structures and land used for business, industrial, residential, or other purposes."

 Every zoning ordinance adopted in New Hampshire must include the establishment of a ZBA.
 RSA 673:1 The members can either be elected or appointed.
 RSA 673:3 After the March 2012 Rye Election, the ZBA members of Rye must be elected.
 The ZBA consists of five members each to serve three year terms.
 The terms are staggered.
 The current Rye Zoning Board consists of five members and up to five alternates appointed by the Selectmen to staggered 3-year terms.
 The current Chair is Patricia Weathersby (2018).
-The current members are Ray Jarvis (2016), Clerk Burton Dibble (2017), Shawn Crapo (2017), and Vice Chair Paul Goldman(2017).
-The alternates are Patrick Driscoll (2017), Greg Mikolaities (2017) and Charles Hoyt (2016).
-There are two vacancies for alternates.
+The current members are Clerk Burton Dibble (2017), Shawn Crapo (2017), Patrick Driscoll (2019), and Vice Chair Paul Goldman (2017).
+The alternates are Greg Mikolaities (2017), Robert Lincoln (2019) and Charles Hoyt (2019).